DOCA NVMe Emulation Application Guide

 Admin QP progress engine (

-struct doca_pe) – another progress engine dedicated to handling admin queues, while the previous one manages the I/O queues.
-This separation allows for greater control over the polling rate of each queue type, optimizing performance.
+struct doca_pe) dedicated to handling admin queues while the previous one is dedicated to handling the I/O queues. this separation allows for more control over the polling rate of each queue type, which helps optimize performance.

-Admin QP poll rate and admin QP rate limiter – these determine how often the system checks the admin queue for new commands.
+Admin QP poll rate and Admin QP rate limiter: They determine how often the system checks the admin queue for new commands.

 Admin Poll Group

-This object is a per-transport entity that functions as a dedicated unit for polling PCIe events and managing admin queue activities.
+This object is a per-transport entity, functioning as a dedicated unit for polling PCIe events and managing Admin Queue activities.

-SPDK Poller – this poller operates on the SPDK application thread, continuously monitoring for PCIe events such as FLR, stateful region changes, and hot-plug events
+SPDK Poller – This poller is used on SPDK application thread.
+It continuously monitors for PCIe events such as FLR, stateful region and hot plug events.

 DOCA Transport

-This structure holds the overall state and configuration of the transport and it includes:
+This structure holds the overall state and configuration of the transport as it includes:

-SPDK NVMe-oF transport – defines the transport layer within the SPDK NVMe-oF framework.
-It holds essential data for managing the transport, including configuration parameters, operational states, and connections.
+SPDK NVMe-oF transport – Defines the transport layer within SPDK NVMe-oF framework.
+It holds essential data for managing the transport, such as configuration parameters, operational states, and connections.

-Last selected poll group – used to assist with round-robin selection of poll groups, ensuring an even distribution of workload across poll groups during transport operations
+Last selected poll group – Used to assist with round-robin selection of poll groups, ensuring even distribution of workload across poll groups during transport operations

 Admin poll group – described previously